 - This benefit is provided where available, regardless of booking source, at all Participating Brands worldwide except at the EDITION brand.

 Keep in mind that you can get this benefit with the Marriott Boundless credit card.

 - Book 5 consecutive nights and the 5th night is free (this perk is available to all Marriott status levels but is worth mentioning).

 - Gift Shop Discount of 10% on retail merchandise.

 - Customer Engagement Center Line: (800) 321-7396

-Marriott Platinum has some valuable benefits that it offers like guaranty lounge access, breakfast, late checkout, and annual choice benefits like suite night awards that can be very valuable.
+Marriott Platinum has some valuable benefits like guaranteed lounge access, breakfast, late checkout, and annual choice benefits like suite night awards that can be very valuable.

 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.
 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.